 You’ll work closely with faculty members and conduct your own original research.
 You may participate in North Central’s Summer Undergraduate Research Program and present your findings at local, regional and national conferences.
 You might also join Nu Rho Psi, the international honor society in neuroscience.

 Lauren Ford works with North Central College’s marketing and communications office.
 An award-winning writer, she also runs her own communications firm, serving a variety of not-for-profit organizations across the United States.
-She earned her bachelor’s degree from Connecticut College and her master’s from the University of Chicago.
+She earned her bachelor’s degree from Connecticut College and her master’s degree from the University of Chicago.